pachyderm/docs-content/latest/deploy-manage/deploy/namespaces.md

 seriesPart:
 ---

-Often, production deploys of Pachyderm involve deploying Pachyderm to a non-default namespace.
-This helps administrators of the cluster more easily manage Pachyderm components alongside other things that might be running inside of Kubernetes (DataDog, TensorFlow Serving, etc.).
+Often, production deploys of {{%productName%}} involve deploying {{%productName%}} to a non-default namespace.
+This helps administrators of the cluster more easily manage {{%productName%}} components alongside other things that might be running inside of Kubernetes (DataDog, TensorFlow Serving, etc.).

-* To deploy Pachyderm to a non-default namespace, you need to add the `-n` or `--namespace` flag when deploying.
+* To deploy {{%productName%}} to a non-default namespace, you need to add the `-n` or `--namespace` flag when deploying.
     If the namespace does not already exist, you can have [Helm](../helm-install/) create it with `--create-namespace`.